OpenTreeOfLife/reference-taxonomy/registry/README.md

 - but beware, this does some big file transfers, and can take a while (15 minutes? haven't measured it).

+A variety of other tests, e.g. comparing different versions of OTT, are listed as other targets in the Makefile.

 ### Interactive use

 The registry references taxonomy support classes defined in the